 For some of us, it’s been yonks since we’ve got out there and travelled – you might just have forgotten how you even pack for a long haul trip.
 So let’s get straight down to business and talk Vegas, baby!
 If you’re headed to Sin City and ain’t got a Scooby about what you should be packing for your Las Vegas holiday, you’ve found yourself in the right corner of the internet – here’s a quick round up of the dress code in this neck of the woods and what you should whack in your suitcase to suit every possible activity.

-What to wear on the Strip
+First things first…what to wear on the Strip

-What to wear to a show
+Next up, what to wear to a show

 There’s never not a show happening in Vegas, so we’d be amazed if you weren’t planning on making your way to see one.
 And if you’re going to one during the day, then this is easy because there’s no strict dress code – just wear whatever you feel great in.

 There isn’t a dress code come night, strictly speaking, but folks do like to have a bit of a dress up, especially if there’s a big star headlining the show (er, hello Adele) So, formal attire isn’t necessary, but smart casual is your best bet!
 For the blokes, we reckon some dark jeans and a shirt can’t do you wrong, whilst for the women a nice dress will do, well, very nicely.
 And don’t be afraid to whip out some of your more fancy jewellery – go on, get the good stuff out!
 There ain’t no such thing as too much bling in the Las Vegas dress code.

 Now the serious stuff – what to wear in the casinos